○ 13 min read

 1990s fad diets included:

 ♦ Low-fat foods.
 Products like Olean hit the market to replace fat.
-The problem – uncontrollable diarrhea and “leakage” was a side effect.
+The problem – uncontrollable diarrhea and “leakage” was a common complaint.
 This product quickly became something people avoided.

 ♦ The Ornish Diet.
 It was another low-fat diet created by Dr. Dean Ornish.

 ♦ The Blood Type Diet.
 Basically, it’s a diet created by Peter D’Adamo to encourage you to eat according to your blood type.